9 Consistency

 9.1 Consistency models

-To focus our attention on consistency, in this chapter, we reason about a distributed system as a collection of concurrent processes operating on a collection of objects: A process is a sequence of operations on objects.
+To focus on consistency, in this chapter we reason about a distributed system as a collection of concurrent processes operating on a collection of objects.
+A process is a sequence of operations on objects.
 The object’s type defines the set of possible values and the set of possible operations to create and manipulate object instances.
-An operation is not instantaneous; instead, an operation is delineated by its invocation and completion.
-We model an operation on an object as an invocation and a completion pair:
+An operation is not instantaneous; instead, it is delineated by its invocation and completion.
+We model an operation on an object as an invocation and completion pair:

 Operation = Invocation • Completion

-Processes are strictly sequential, that is, each process issues a sequence of operations to objects, alternately issuing an invocation and then waiting to receive the associated response (see Figure 9.1).
+Processes are strictly sequential.
+That is, each process issues a sequence of operations to objects, alternately issuing an invocation and waiting to receive the associated response (see figure 9.1).

 9.1.1 Common consistency models